shalm/metasurface-writer/README.md

 # metasurface-writer
- This library will generate a metasurface layout file from a library of meta-atoms and phasemaps.
+ This library will assemble a metasurface layout file (.gds) from a library of meta-atoms and phasemaps.